Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

 given by

 is the formally adjoint operator of $d^{\widehat{\nabla}^\omega_V}$.
-This holds, in particular, for the $\G$--corepresentation $\ad$ $\in$ $\Obj(\Rep_\G)$.
-It is worth mentioning that the sing $(-)^k$ in the definition of $d^{\widehat{\nabla}^{\omega}_{V}\star}$ is because the differential is anti--Hermitian.
-When the differential is Hermitian, the sign is $(-1)^{k+1}$ (\cite{saldym}).
+This holds, in particular, for the corepresentation $\ad$ $\in$ $\Obj(\Rep_\G)$.
+It is worth mentioning that the sing $(-)^a$ in the definition of $d^{\widehat{\nabla}^{\omega}_{V}\star}$ is because the differential is anti--Hermitian.
+When the differential is Hermitian, the sign is $(-1)^{a+1}$ (\cite{saldym}).

 Equation (\ref{formaldiff}) implies that the operator $d^{\widehat{DS}^\omega}$ admits a formally adjoint operator if and only the operator $d^{\widehat{S}^\omega}$ admits a formally adjoint operator.
-To conclude this section, we shall prove that this formal adjoint operator always exists, i.e., equation (\ref{4.3.f29.1}) is meaningful under the assumptions of Remark \ref{assuptions}.
+In this way, to conclude this section, we shall prove that this formal adjoint operator always exists.